Rameshzende/Timer_and_scanner/README.md

 ### Importing a Camera permission
 To use Camera or scaner depedence in react you need to add the camera permission.
-TO handle the permission please neter the following commands
+To handle the permission please enter the following commands

     npm install react-native-permissions --save
     react-native link react-native-permissions